IronBox/antisqli-core/README.md

 ## How the AntiSQLi Library Works
 Whenever a dynamic SQL query is constructed using data from an untrusted source and then processed by a SQL interpreter, the potential for an attacker to execute unauthorized commands through the interpreter is created.
 This is because the untrusted data itself could contain executable SQL statements.

 Application code that contains this pattern is said to be vulnerable to [SQL injection (SQLi)](https://owasp.org/www-community/attacks/SQL_Injection) attacks.
-This vulnerability could allow the attacker to perform actions, such as, but not limited to, executing system commands (privilege escalation) and unauthorized access to sensitive information (databreach).
+This vulnerability could allow the attacker to perform actions, such as, but not limited to, executing system commands (privilege escalation) and unauthorized access to sensitive information (data breach).

 ### Automatic Query Parameterization
 #### Understanding Query Parameterization